Amsterdam in December is a truly magical time of year. Here are 8 of my favorite things to do as a local!

 View the Christmas Tree in Dam Square

-Amsterdam in December wouldn’t be complete without seeing the massive, illuminated Christmas tree in Dam Square.
+Spending Christmas in Amsterdam in December wouldn’t be complete without seeing the massive, illuminated Christmas tree in Dam Square.
 You can either go anytime from mid-December to early January to see the 40,000 energy-saving LED fairy lights lighting up Dam Square, or even better, you can go on December 14th to join the lighting of the tree festivities.

-From 5-6PM on December 14, 2019, there’ll be Christmas carol singers, musicians and seasonal and drinks to celebrate lighting the Christmas tree together.
+Usually, there is a specific time and hour when there are Christmas carol singers, musicians and seasonal and drinks to celebrate lighting the Christmas tree together.

 Eat Comforting, Traditional Dutch Holiday Foods